Souvikray/REST-API-Demo/README.md

 App Heroku URL: https://stores99restapi.herokuapp.com/

-The database support is provided by PostgreSQL and I have used SQLAlchemy to provide an abstraction on the database and handle the database operations using the SQLAlchemy object.Futhermore I have implement JWT so that when the user wants to fetch data about a specific item, they need to have a token to complete the request.It can be added to any operation and I added to one of the operations to test its working.To enhance the performance of the app, I have also enabled uwsgi that interacts with the app and provides additional functionalities like multithreading etc.
+The database support is provided by PostgreSQL and I have used SQLAlchemy to provide an abstraction on the database and handle the database operations using the SQLAlchemy object.Futhermore I have implement JWT so that when the user wants to fetch data about a specific item or all the items, they need to have a token to complete the request.It can be added to any operation and I added to one of the operations to test its working.To enhance the performance of the app, I have also enabled uwsgi that interacts with the app and provides additional functionalities like multithreading etc.

 Below is an instruction on how you can interact with the app and perform CRUD operations.